Your journey at a glance

 Flight to Santiago Day 5

-After a scrumptious breakfast, you will be driven to Calama Airport for a flight to Santiago.
+After breakfast, you will leave the lodge and drive to Calama airport for the flight to Santiago.

-Enjoy an evening at your leisure, allowing you to explore the barrio (neighbourhood).
+This evening will be at leisure, allowing you to explore the barrio (neighbourhood).

 Flight to Punta Arenas Day 7

-This morning your guide will meet you at the hotel, where you will be driven to the Santiago Airport for your flight to Punta Arenas, the gateway to Chilean Patagonia.
+Early morning transfer from your hotel to Santiago International Airport in order to board your domestic flight to Punta Arenas, the gateway to Chilean Patagonia.

-Upon arrival to Punta Arenas a representative from Awasi Patagonia Lodge will collect you for your fascinating 4-hour journey to the lodge.
+Upon arrival to Punta Arenas a representative from Explora Patagonia will collect you for your fascinating 5-hour journey to the lodge.

 Trek to the base of the magical Torres Day 8